Soheil-ab/C2TCP-IFIP/README.md

 ### Installing Required Tools

 General Note: Installing any of the following tools/schemes, depending on your machine, might require other libraries (in addition to what have been mentioned here).
-So, if you get any errors of someting not being found when you try to `make`, install them using `apt-get`.
+So, if you get any errors mentioning that something not being found when you try to `make`, install them using `apt-get`.
-(Since C2TCP is applied to Kernel 3.13, we recommend using Ubuntu 14.04 as the base).

 1. Install Mahimahi (http://mahimahi.mit.edu/#getting)